 Special Ingredients You Will Need for Vegan Meatballs

-Isot (aka Urfa Biber): This is the only non-negotiable ingredient you most likely won’t have in your pantry already- but this variety of chili pepper is so good and versatile that I’d highly recommend going to either a local Middle Eastern market or online to grab one.
+Isot (aka Urfa Biber): This is the other non-negotiable ingredient you most likely won’t have in your pantry already- but this variety of chili pepper is so good and versatile that I’d highly recommend going to either a local Middle Eastern market or online to grab one.
 Just make sure the one you buy lists “pepper” as the only ingredient and does not contain added salt or oil.
 This very labor-intensive variety of chili is sun-dried and then tightly wrapped each night to regain its moisture— a process repeated for approximately two weeks.
 The result is an omni-dimensional smoky flavor well worth the effort.

 Sumac: You can substitute cumin 1:1 for this recipe if needed.
 However I would recommend this lemony spice for purposes of building a master spice rack as many Middle Eastern recipes will call for it.